Close to You (Fun Factory song)

-"Close to You" is a song by German Eurodance band Fun Factory, released in March 1994 as the second single from their debut-album, NonStop (1994).
-The song received positive reviews from music critics, peaking at number-one on the Canadian RPM Dance/Urban chart and at number 22 on the US Billboard Hot Dance Club Play chart.
-Additionally, it peaked at number 46 on the Billboard Hot 100 and number 14 on the Billboard Hot Dance Music/Maxi-Singles Sales chart.
-In Europe, the song reached number 19 in Germany and number 97 in the UK.
-It uses the same melody as the 1993 hit single "Hold On" by German group Loft.
+"Close to You" is a song by German Eurodance band Fun Factory, released in March 1994 by various labels as the second single from the band's debut-album, NonStop (1994).
+The song is written by Bülent Aris, Rainer Kesselbauer and Toni Cottura, while Aris and Cottura produced it.
+It received positive reviews from music critics, peaking at number-one on the Canadian RPM Dance/Urban chart and at number 22 on the US Billboard Hot Dance Club Play chart.
+Additionally, the single peaked at number 46 on the Billboard Hot 100 and number 14 on the Billboard Hot Dance Music/Maxi-Singles Sales chart.
+In Europe, it reached number 19 in Germany and number 97 in the UK.
+Its music video was directed by Swedish director Stefan Berg and filmed at a quarry.
+It was A-listed on Germany's VIVA in June 1994.
+"Close to You" uses the same melody as the 1993 hit single "Hold On" by German group Loft.

 Critical reception

-Larry Flick from Billboard wrote that "taking a cue from Snap, this European-flavored dance anthem mixes soaring vocals with house beats and a snazzy rap.
+Larry Flick from Billboard magazine wrote, "Taking a cue from Snap, this European-flavored dance anthem mixes soaring vocals with house beats and a snazzy rap.
 Multiple synthesizer riffs, a booming bass, and an amorous melody should keep the dance floor jumpin'."
 In 1995, "Close to You" was described as a "slick dance/pop ditty" and a "unabashedly gleeful twirler".
 Flick complimented the song's "contagious energy" and noted that "by the end of this toe-tapper, you will be singing along with the chorus as if it were second nature-the mark of a real hit."

-Pan-European magazine Music & Media stated that "at 120+ bpm, Fun Factory's hard-edged techno experience is among the faster house tracks now storming charts everywhere."
+Pan-European magazine Music & Media stated, "At 120+ bpm, Fun Factory's hard-edged techno experience is among the faster house tracks now storming charts everywhere."
 They added, "Thanks to a convincing chorus and a strong hook, its quick jump to number 22 in the German sales charts doesn't come as a surprise."
 Alan Jones from Music Week commented, "Marie-Annette sings, Rod D raps and the hugely commercial chorus surfaces at frequent intervals to reinforce the message that this is yet another continental invader that is bound for UK glory."
-Stephen Meade from The Network Forty declared it as a "high-energy dance track guaranteed to put a smile on your face."
-James Hamilton from the RM Dance Update called it a "typical girl cooed and guy rapped cheesy German galloper".
+Stephen Meade from The Network Forty named it a "high-energy dance track guaranteed to put a smile on your face."
+James Hamilton from the Record Mirror Dance Update called it a "typical girl cooed and guy rapped cheesy German galloper" in his weekly dance column.

-Music video

-A music video was produced to promote the single, directed by Swedish director Stefan Berg.
-It was A-listed on Germany's VIVA in June 1994 and later published on Fun Factory's official YouTube channel in August 2015.